NEOSidekick/NEOSidekick.AiAssistant/README.md

 ### Page-specific AI briefings

-You can add the mixin `NEOSidekick.AiAssistant:Mixin.AiPageBriefing` to any Document NodeType to allow editors to fine-tune the NEOSidekick AI Assistant behavior, or you can build your own based on the [NEOSidekick YAML API](https://neosidekick.com/en/product/features/build-your-own-ai#page-specific-briefings).
+By default, we add the mixin `NEOSidekick.AiAssistant:Mixin.AiPageBriefing` to the Neos.Neos:Document NodeType to allow editors to fine-tune the NEOSidekick AI Assistant behavior.
+Advanced users can also build their own based on the [NEOSidekick YAML API](https://neosidekick.com/en/product/features/build-your-own-ai#page-specific-briefings).

 ![AiPageBriefing.png](docs%2FAiPageBriefing.png)